OmkarRane00/Clothify/README.md

 It also has different acces as admin as well as user.

 # Technologies
-It uses jquery for most of its transitions.
+It uses jquery for most of its transitions and Bootstrap4 for css.
 And HTML5 and CSS3 for rest of it.